bszar/cordova-plugin-ocr/README.md

 > This plugin was made possible because of Google's [ML Kit](https://firebase.google.com/docs/ml-kit/) SDK, as it is a dependency of this plugin.
 The supported languages are listed [here](https://developers.google.com/vision/android/text-overview).
 This plugin is absolutely free and will work offline once install is complete.
 All required files required for Text Recognition are downloaded during install if necessary space is available.

-This plugin defines a global `ocrtext` object, which provides an method that accepts image uri or base64 inputs.
+This plugin defines a global `ocrtext` object, which provides an method that accepts base64 inputs.
 If some text was detected in the image, this text will be returned in an object.
-The imageuri or base64 can be send to the plugin using any another plugin like [cordova-plugin-camera](https://github.com/apache/cordova-plugin-camera) or [cordova-plugin-document-scanner](https://github.com/NeutrinosPlatform/cordova-plugin-document-scanner).
+The imageuri or base64 can be send to the plugin using any another plugin like [cordova-plugin-camera](https://github.com/apache/cordova-plugin-camera).
 Although the object is attached to the global scoped `window`, it is not available until after the `deviceready` event.

 ```
 document.addEventListener("deviceready", onDeviceReady, false);